 The greater Maple Valley/Cedar River subarea is located on the ancestral homelands of Indigenous peoples who have stewarded these lands since time immemorial.

 Located in the southeastern part of King County, the Greater Maple Valley/Cedar River subarea rises from the urban lowlands to the crest of the Cascade Mountains.
 The area transitions between developed neighborhoods and natural landscapes, featuring rolling hills, forests, and scenic views.
-It is bordered by the cities of Black Diamond, Covington, Kent, and Maple Valley to the southwest, and by the unincorporated communities of Fairwood and East Renton to the north and west.
+It is bordered by the cities of Black Diamond, Covington, Kent, and Maple Valley to the southwest, and by the urban unincorporated communities of Fairwood and East Renton to the north and west.

 The “Greater Maple Valley/Cedar River subarea” references the entire Greater Maple Valley/Cedar River Community Service Area (CSA), depicted below.
 King County identifies seven CSAs, which are geographically defined regions within unincorporated King County that are used to help plan and deliver County services to people.
 CSAs provide a framework for organizing services such as roads, parks, public safety, and community outreach across unincorporated areas.
 A map of all King County CSAs is provided in Appendix A.